Ayushyadav2/IPL-analysis/README.md

+# IPL-analysis

 Data Analysis with IPL ball-by-ball match-by-match dataset from the seasons 2008 to 2017.

 The dataset contains two files: deliveries.csv and matches.csv.

 Things analysed:

-Indepth Analysis of Virat Kohli Performance
+1:Indepth Analysis of Virat Kohli Performance

-Score Distribution For Teams by Innings
+2:Score Distribution For Teams by Innings

-Analysing How many times teams scores more than 200
+3:Analysing How many times teams scores more than 200

-Batsman Comparison
+4:Batsman Comparison

-Top Individual Scores
+5:Top Individual Scores

-Highest Wicket Taker
+6:Highest Wicket Taker

-Total Matches Played
+7:Total Matches Played

-All Unique venues and teams
+8:All Unique venues and teams

-Most Man of the match Awards
+9:Most Man of the match Awards

-Largest Win by Runs and by Wickets
+10:Largest Win by Runs and by Wickets

-Toss Decisions across Seasons
+11:Toss Decisions across Seasons

-Total Matches Played vs Total Wins for each team
+12:Total Matches Played vs Total Wins for each team

-Total Runs and Avg runs per match across Seasons
+13:Total Runs and Avg runs per match across Seasons

-Most Lucky grounds for teams
+14:Most Lucky grounds for teams

-Comparing two teams on basis of thier wins
+15:Comparing two teams on basis of thier wins

-# IPL-analysis